catenax-ng/product-onboarding/argocd/README.md

 Store the manifests in [product-onboarding](https://github.com/catenax-ng/product-onboarding) repo in path `argocd` and an entry based on their permissions in every `cluster/<ClusterEnvironment>/kustomization.yaml`  where the new product-team need a new argocd-project.
 Default is dev and int (named here Hotel-Budapest).

-### Prepare Deployment Of ArgoCD Project And AVP Secret
+### Prepare deployment of Argo Cd project and AVP secret

 - create new product-team-folder under [argocd](../argocd)
 - modify k8s resources and names after new-product-team requirements